top of page

 Clan Exogamy:

 Within the Gurung caste, there are numerous subgroups or clans, including Ghotane, Lama, Ghale, and many others.
 Members of these clans are strictly required to marry someone from a different Gurung clan.
 This practice, known as clan exogamy, is a fundamental rule.
 Marrying within one's own clan is considered incestuous and is strictly forbidden.
-For example, a boy from the Ghotane clan must marry a girl from a different clan, like a Ghale or a Lamchhane.
+For example, a person from the Ghotane clan must marry a girl from a different clan, like a Ghale or a Lamchhane.

 While clan exogamy is still widely and strictly observed, caste endogamy is becoming less common due to increased globalization and changing social attitudes.